James D. Smiley

 Core: Scientific Inquiry

 Description: This course will focus on the physiology of exercise.
 Students will explore the pathophysiology of, clinical considerations of, and exercise prescription for conditions including diabetes, obesity, hypertension, chronic kidney disease, asthma, human immunodeficiency virus, multiple sclerosis, low-back pain, and depression.

 Description:A continuation of an overview of chemical principles and reactivity.
 Topics include thermodynamics, chemical equilibrium, acid-base theories, solubility, electrochemistry, and chemical kinetics.
 Lecture and lab.

 Core: Creativity, Innovation, and Experimentation; Written Communication II

 Description: This course provides instruction in analyzing and creating satirical broadcast news and digital media.
 It teaches you how to decode and challenge it as an engaged audience member, as well as prepare it for presentation.
-Our goal in this course will be to define this genre, explore its evolution, identify its public impact and importance, determine whether it’s an agent of journalistic information-dissemination, suggest improvements in areas such as ethics and diversity, and gain experience in creating news satire through class collaborations and solo work.
+Our goal in this course will be to define this genre, explore its evolution, identify its public impact and importance, determine whether it’s an agent of journalistic information-dissemination, suggest improvements in areas such as ethics and diversity, and gain experience in creating news satire.

 ENG 180AJ/ENG 280AJ